 In addition to their right of appeal, applicants will be offered the opportunity to be placed on a waiting list.
 This waiting list will be maintained in order of the oversubscription criteria set out below and not in the order in which applications are received or added to the list.
-The waiting list will be held open until 31 December 2019.
+The waiting list will be held open until 31 December 2020.
 Inclusion on the school's waiting list does not mean that a place will eventually become available.
-If a place becomes available, the oversubscription criteria will be applied and parents will be informed.
+If a place becomes available, the oversubscription criteria will be informed.